NortonAlex/DAESIM/README.md

 $ conda deactivate

+Now you have created the conda virtual environment to work in, we must install the package.
+To install the package use the command:

+$ pip install -e .

+Hopefully everything installed successfully.
+You can now run the code or open a jupyter notebook to start testing.

 ### Why do I only see `.py` files in the `notebooks` directory?

 Tracking notebooks is a pain because of all the extra metadata that is in them.